Skip to main content

 Applying these tools specifically to databases, the Data Documentation Initiative (DDI) for Document Type Definitions (DTD) applies metadata standards used for documenting datasets.
 DDI was first developed by European and North American data archives, libraries and official statistics agencies.
 “The Data Documentation Initiative (DDI) is an effort to establish an international XML-based standard for the content, presentation, transport, and preservation of documentation for datasets in the social and behavioral sciences” (Data Documentation Initiative 2004).
 As this international standardization effort gathers momentum it is expected more and more datasets to be documented using DDI as the primary metadata format.
 With DDI, searching data archives on the Internet no longer depends on an archivist's skill at capturing the information that is important to researchers.
 The standard of data description provides sufficient detail sorted in a user-friendly manner.

-This page titled 2.2: Data is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by David Levinson et al. (Wikipedia) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.2: Data is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by David Levinson et al. (Wikipedia) via source content that was edited to the style and standards of the LibreTexts platform.